donpark/wiz/README.md

 Makes command-line tools easier to use through implicit option files.

+Advantages over adding `alias` to `.bashrc`:

+1. folder specific options
+2. easier format for reading, editing, and sharing
+3. comments on options

+Only disadvantages I can see compared to adding `alias` is the need to install stuff.
+But then I'm biased. :-)

 ## Status

 I'm just getting started so do not consider anything bolted down until